One - Illustrated Wild Foods Calendar Giveaway!!

 One short and sweet and one long and thorough -

-"Washington Businesses Break Ties to Industrial Food Chain
+"Washington Businesses Break Ties to Industrial Food Chain"

 Seattle Times